marcociccone/minimal/README.md

-# Fork of Minimal Theme
+# Fork of Minimal Theme from David Abel, modified by Marco Ciccone

 [Demo the original Theme](http://orderedlist.github.com/minimal/)